rust-lang/rfcs/text/0000-guaranteed-tco.md

 As this feature should be mostly independent of other features the main drawback lies in the implementation and maintenance effort.
 This feature adds a new keyword which will need to be implemented not only in Rust but also in other tooling.
 The primary effort, however, lies in supporting this feature in the backends:
-- LLVM supports a `musttail` marker to indicate that TCO should be performed [docs](https://llvm.org/docs/LangRef.html#id327).
+- LLVM supports a `musttail` marker to indicate that TCE should be performed [docs](https://llvm.org/docs/LangRef.html#id327).
 Clang which already depends on this feature, seems to only generate correct code for the x86 backend [source](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1490009983) (as of 30.03.23).
 - GCC does seem to support an equivalent `musttail` marker, though it is only accessible via the [libgccjit API](https://gcc.gnu.org/onlinedocs/gcc-7.3.0/jit/topics/expressions.html#gcc_jit_rvalue_set_bool_require_tail_call) ([source](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1160013809)).
 - WebAssembly accepted tail-calls into the [standard](https://github.com/WebAssembly/proposals/pull/157/) and Cranelift is now [working](https://github.com/bytecodealliance/rfcs/pull/29) towards supporting it.

 Additionally, this proposal is limited to exactly matching function signatures which will *not* allow general tail-calls, however, the work towards this initial version is likely to be useful for a more comprehensive version.

-There is also an unwanted interaction between TCO and debugging.
-As TCO by design elides stack frames this information is lost during debugging, that is the parent functions and their local variable values are incomplete.
-As TCO provides a semantic guarantee of constant stack usage it is also not generally possible to disable TCO for debugging builds as then the stack could overflow.
-(Still maybe a compiler flag could be provided to temporarily disable TCO for debugging builds.
+There is also an unwanted interaction between TCE and debugging.
+As TCE by design elides stack frames this information is lost during debugging, that is the parent functions and their local variable values are incomplete.
+As TCE provides a semantic guarantee of constant stack usage it is also not generally possible to disable TCE for debugging builds as then the stack could overflow.
+(Still maybe a compiler flag could be provided to temporarily disable TCE for debugging builds.
 As suggested [here](https://github.com/rust-lang/rfcs/pull/3407/files#r1159817279), another option would be special support for `become` by a debugger.
 With this support the debugger would keep track of the N most recent calls providing at least some context to the bug.)

 # Rationale and alternatives